Adderly: Broadcast history

 Adderly aired from September 1986 through May 1987 (its first season) in the 11:30pm CBS Late Night slot on the CBS network.
 For the second season (beginning in August 1987), the show's popularity prompted CBS to run episodes in prime time at 10:00pm on Fridays, but there was little promotion and the show didn't do well in the ratings.
 CBS moved the show back to the 11:30pm time slot in September 1987 where it remained until the series ended.
 That following summer the series was rerun on Mondays/Wednesdays at 1:00am.
-Canadian broadcasts of the series did not commence until January 1987.
+Canadian broadcasts of the series did not commence until January 1987 on Global TV in Ontario and in first-run syndication elsewhere in Canada.